-The District’s CEQA Guidelines are developed to assist local jurisdictions and lead agencies in complying with the requirements of CEQA regarding potentially adverse impacts to air quality.
-These CEQA Guidelines were updated in June 2010 to include reference to thresholds of significance (“Thresholds”) adopted by the Air District Board on June 2, 2010.
-The Guidelines were further updated in May 2011.
 On March 5, 2012 the Alameda County Superior Court issued a judgment finding that the Air District had failed to comply with CEQA when it adopted the Thresholds.
 The court did not determine whether the Thresholds were valid on the merits, but found that the adoption of the Thresholds was a project under CEQA.
 The court issued a writ of mandate ordering the District to set aside the Thresholds and cease dissemination of them until the Air District had complied with CEQA.
 The Air District has appealed the Alameda County Superior Court’s decision.
-The appeal is currently pending in the Court of Appeal of the State of California, First Appellate District.
+The Court of Appeal of the State of California, First Appellate District, reversed the trial court's decision.
+The Court of Appeal's decision was appealed to the California Supreme Court, which granted limited review, and the matter is currently pending there.

-In view of the court’s order, the Air District is no longer recommending that the Thresholds be used as a generally applicable measure of a project’s significant air quality impacts.
+In view of the trial court’s order which remains in place pending final resolution of the case, the Air District is no longer recommending that the Thresholds be used as a generally applicable measure of a project’s significant air quality impacts.
 Lead agencies will need to determine appropriate air quality thresholds of significance based on substantial evidence in the record.
-Although lead agencies may rely on the Air District’s CEQA Guidelines (updated May 2012) for assistance in calculating air pollution emissions, obtaining information regarding the health impacts of air pollutants, and identifying potential mitigation measures, the Air District has been ordered to set aside the Thresholds and is no longer recommending that these Thresholds be used as a general measure of a project’s significant air quality impacts.
+Although lead agencies may rely on the Air District’s updated CEQA Guidelines (updated May 2012) for assistance in calculating air pollution emissions, obtaining information regarding the health impacts of air pollutants, and identifying potential mitigation measures, the Air District has been ordered to set aside the Thresholds and is no longer recommending that these Thresholds be used as a general measure of project’s significant air quality impacts.
 Lead agencies may continue to rely on the Air District’s 1999 Thresholds of Significance and they may continue to make determinations regarding the significance of an individual project’s air quality impacts based on the substantial evidence in the record for that project.

 For more information, please contact Sigalle Michael, Senior Environmental Planner at email@example.com or 415-749-4683.